sabbour/contoso-names/README.md

 ## Infrastructure setup
 - Launch the [Azure Cloud Shell](https://shell.azure.com) and login with your Azure subscription.
 - Clone this repository

     ```
     git clone https://github.com/sabbour/contoso-names.git
     ```

 - Change into the `contoso-names` directory and run `setup.sh` while providing the required parameters. **Note:** Running this script will provision Azure resources that might incur billing.

     ```
     cd contoso-names
     chmod +x setup.sh
     ./setup.sh
     ```

-    **Note: ** This will take a few minutes to complete and will provision an Azure Kubernetes Service (AKS) cluster with the recommended add-ons enabled, an Azure Container Registry, an Azure Key Vault with a self-signed certificate, an Azure DNS Zone.
+    This will take a few minutes to complete and will provision an Azure Kubernetes Service (AKS) cluster with the recommended add-ons enabled, an Azure Container Registry, an Azure Key Vault with a self-signed certificate, an Azure DNS Zone.
 The script will also download the cluster's credentials into the cloud shell.

 ## Deploy the frontend
 - Launch the [Azure Cloud Shell](https://shell.azure.com) and login with your Azure subscription.